News

 Whilst the urgency to improve the UK’s air quality is undeniable, the focus should not solely be on fear-driven messaging to inspire long-term behavioural change.
 Instead, positive engagement is key.

-Knowledge is powerful, and air quality professionals can help increase awareness by talking to family members, friends, local MPs, and key stakeholders.
+Knowledge is powerful and those in the built environment who engage with air quality can help increase awareness by talking to family members, friends, local MPs, and key stakeholders.

 Education